 - Changes/updates to your invoice are available at the Bursar Student Account Center (disable pop-up blockers to access).

 - Barnard is not responsible for lost, late, or misdirected mail; pay online through Nelnet, or allow at least 10 days for postal mail delivery.

-The student's TOTAL GRANT will already be deducted at the bottom of her bill as "Total Grant remaining to be credited."
-If you have a "Notice of Financial Aid" showing a TOTAL GRANT that is not deducted, deduct it on the Bursar Worksheet after reading the Bursar sections below on TAP, Outside Awards, and Self Help.
+The student's TOTAL GRANT will already be deducted as "Total Grant remaining to be credited."
+If you have a "Financial Aid Award Letter" showing a TOTAL GRANT that is not deducted, deduct it on the Bursar Worksheet after reading the Bursar sections below on TAP, Outside Awards, and Self Help.

 Read more about Meal Plans.

-If a third party (e.g. parent’s employer) pays any part of the student's bill, return the Bursar Worksheet with authorization for billing the third party to the Bursar before the payment deadline.
+If the third party needs to be invoiced directly, submit the official authorization for billing the third party to the Bursar before the payment deadline.